Dorothy Wilson, Director

 The Cinco Ranch High School Choir aspires to keep this thought at the forefront of the choir curriculum.
 Choir students sing in many configurations: large groups, small groups, in treble groups or tenor-bass groups, and mixed groups.
 Choir students develop their singing ability; learn musicianship skills; develop an understanding of performing practice for different genres of music, create memorable performances for the audience in an atmosphere that is fun.
 As the ensemble builds in each choir, students frequently build friendships and the choir becomes their family.

-During her tenure at Cinco Ranch High School, Mrs. Wilson has directed many Sweepstakes and award winning choirs.
+During her tenure at Cinco Ranch High School, Mrs. Wilson has consistently earned Sweepstakes at the UIL Concert and Sightreading Assessments and Outstanding Performance at festivals in Texas including the Blue Bonnet Class in 2023.
+In 2016, the Chorale Women were chosen to perform at the Southwest American Choral Directors Association .
+Under her direction, the Chorale has been selected to perform at the Texas Music Educators Convention in 2015 and 2008..
 In 2010, the Cinco Ranch High School Choirs were invited to perform in Carnegie Hall under the direction of Eric Whitacre.
-Under her direction, the Chorale has been selected to perform at the Texas Music Educators Convention in 2015 and 2008.
-In 2016, the Chorale Women were chosen to perform at the Southwest American Choral Directors Association.
-In 2022, Chorale was selected one of three national winners in the Foundation for Music National Choral Honors Competition and the Bravo ensemble was a Commended winner in the same contest.
 Her students are successful in the Region Choir –All-State Choir process and the UIL Solo and Ensemble process.
-She has also had the privilege of being selected “Cinco Ranch High School Teacher of the Year” and “CRHS PTA Lifetime Member.”
+She has had the privilege of being selected “Cinco Ranch High School Teacher of the Year” and “CRHS PTA Lifetime Member.”

 Mrs. Wilson is active in the Texas Music Educators Association having served 4 terms as TMEA Region 23 Vocal Region Chairman.
 She currently serves as the Region 23 Tabulations Chair.
 She is the past President of TMEA Region 23.
-She has served as TMEA All-State Treble Choir Section Leader in 2007 and as a Mixed Choir Section Leader in 2009.
+She has served as TMEA All-State Section Leader for both the Treble Choir and Mixed Choir Section Leader.
 Mrs. Wilson frequently serves as a clinician for choirs in the Houston area.
-Mrs. Wilson’s professional affiliations include TMEA, TCDA, ACDA, and NFAME.
+Mrs. Wilson’s professional affiliations include TMEA, TCDA, and ACDA.

 Dorothy resides in Katy with her husband Robert and their beloved dog Jack.
-Together, they have two grown and married children: Matthew Wilson, a petroleum engineer, and Rachel Wilson Carruthers, a reading interventionist.
-They are graduates of Cinco Ranch High School.
-Dorothy and Robert are the proud grandparents of Brooke and Cameron Wilson.
+Together, they have two grown and married children:, two precious granddaughters, and three granddogs.

 #Livelive!Lovemusic!